djimenezsanchez/NaroNet/README.md

 ```

 ### Patch Contrastive Learning (PCL)
 The goal of PCL in our pipeline is to convert each high-dimensional multiplex image of the cohort into a list of low-dimensional embedding vectors.
-To this end, each image is divided into patches -our basic units of representation containin one or two cells of the tissue-, and each patch is converted by the PCL module -a properly trained CNN- into a low-dimensional vector that embeds both the morphological and spectral information of the patch.
+To this end, each image is divided into patches -our basic units of representation containing one or two cells of the tissue-, and each patch is converted by the PCL module -a properly trained CNN- into a low-dimensional vector that embeds both the morphological and spectral information of the patch.

-To this end, 'NaroNet.patch_contrastive_learning' function is used.
-It uses the following parameters:
+To this end, 'NaroNet.patch_contrastive_learning' function is used with the following parameters:
 * `args['PCL_embedding_dimensions']`: use z-score normalization so that each marker in the full cohort presents a mean 0 and a standard deviation of 1 (default: True)
 * `args['PCL_batch_size']`: size of the square image patch that will be processed by the PCL module.
 Default: 15 (pixels)
 * `args['PCL_epochs']`: size of the square image patch that will be processed by the PCL module.
 Default: 15 (pixels)